Other / mixed grade configuration · Lester, AL

 What is the racial and ethnic makeup of West Limestone High School?

-The largest demographic group at West Limestone High School is White at 74.5%.
-The school serves a diverse student body in Lester, AL.
+The largest demographic group at West Limestone High School is White at 74.5% of enrollment, in Lester, AL.

 What is the Resource Investment Index for West Limestone High School?

-West Limestone High School has a Resource Investment Index of 33/100 (F) based on 4 factors: student-teacher ratio, AP course offerings, counselor availability, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+West Limestone High School has a Resource Investment Index of 33/100 (typical reported resources relative to schools nationally) based on 4 factors: student-teacher ratio, AP course offerings, counselor availability, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page